top of page

 I have learned, I am learning.

 When grief becomes puppeteer, those dangling strings are attached to whatever representative is available that day.
-Grief you is not NOT you, it is just something resembling the faintest version of you before the loss took hold.
+In my experience, grief me is not NOT me, it is just bits of my personality that resembles my faintest version before the loss took hold.
 Even when feeling my worst though, I am goal-oriented and regularly accomplish goals I set for myself.
-I do sad well, I am an expert masker.
-So, folks find themselves drawn to even my saddest me.

 Discernment is a practice, though.
 And just because you can (date), does not always mean you should.

 Because I knew what I had to give at the time wasn’t near what I could give romantically to another person, I settled for casual.
 I thought that a little of something would be better than the gaping hole of nothing I felt.
 I hoped that if I were upfront while dating, the other person would make an informed decision that worked for them.
 I thought things would go smoothly (enough) if I said things like, "Hey, I don't have the emotional capacity for you right now because I'm really sad.
-But I'd still love to hang out and enjoy your company whenever I feel like it, though.”
+But I'd still love to hang out and enjoy your company whenever I feel up for it, though.”
 What actually happened was, I did what I've complained plenty about over the years.
 I told someone I didn't want to be in a relationship with them, but showed up like I did.
 And the longer I spent time with that person when I was sad, the more I (and I'm sure the other person) felt like us together meant something it didn't mean at all.

 Sometimes we think that we are experiencing physical attraction, when really we are trauma-bonding.
 This gem came from my therapist after I commented that I kept dating folks I didn't actually like but felt really pulled to.
 Turns out, we are not taught all the ways the body can connect to a thing.
 When our bodies are activated in particular ways, we can read it as attraction.
 I am drawn to you.
 There is something about you that makes me...FEEL.
 Especially in the context of dating and romance, body activation feels a lot like attraction.
 And with even just a sprinkle of affection, boom.
 We're hooked.
 But what we're really hooked to is the stuff in our lives that have a hook on us.
-(If you're new here, we do a lot of informed trauma care & healing work in these parts.)
+(If you're new here, we do a lot of healing work in these parts.)

 It felt embarrassing to admit, but when single-single, I just wanted to be held.
 To have my head rubbed and my hair brushed, get daily hugs and forehead kisses.
 I just wanted to feel another person.
 Because of that, I extended folks access in my life.
 I accepted a lot of painful behavior because I didn't want to feel the ache of feeling touch-starved.
-Never mind the serene peace I feel home alone in my own energy.

 This spring, as I bounced back from another situationship gone way past its expiration date, I journaled about what I wanted and how I wanted to show up as a partner in the future.
 It became clear that safe physical touch had to be prioritized in my life regardless of my relationship status.
 The only way I had genuinely considered touch though, aside from greetings and goodbye hugs from loved ones, was through romantic connection.